kyouryuukunn/renpy_musicroom_changeable_seek_bar/README.md

 bar adjustment mr.music_adj
 add mr.music_pos(size=10, italic=True)

-This code overwrites __MusicRoomPlay, renpy.audio.music.get_playing, and MusicRoom play and Play.
+This code overwrites __MusicRoomPlay and MusicRoom play and Play.
 This won't work if these are changed.